rutishauserlab/bmovie-release-NWB-BIDS/README.md

-# Multimodal brain responses during movie watching: single-neuron, intracranial EEG, and fMRI in human patients
+# Multimodal single-neuron, intracranial EEG, and fMRI brain responses during movie watching in human patients

-This repository contains Python scripts to accompany our data descriptor manuscript titled "Multimodal brain responses during movie watching: single-neuron, intracranial EEG, and fMRI in human patients".
+This repository contains Python scripts to accompany our data descriptor paper titled "Multimodal single-neuron, intracranial EEG, and fMRI brain responses during movie watching in human patients".
 The code includes functionalities to read and plot data from NWB and BIDS files and perform various data validation analyses.

 ## Table of Contents
 - [Introduction](#introduction)